 If you are new to the UK, you can find out what the government is doing to tackle coronavirus before you arrive.

-We look forward to welcoming our new students to UCLan and to helping them settle into University life.
+We look forward to welcoming our new students and to helping them settle into University life.
 We have a pre-arrival online induction which is packed with lots of helpful information relating to what to bring, how to navigate Campus, how to access all our services and lots more.
 For some of our new students, staying in our Halls of Residence is a big part of their experience and a great place to meet new friends so why not take a look at one of our virtual accommodation tours so you can start booking your accommodation.

 We know how important ‘Welcome’ is for our students.
 We’re aiming to give you a fantastic start at university, where you can make friends and join clubs and societies, whilst staying safe.
 We’ll do this by managing numbers on campus throughout the day, adopting new one-way systems in buildings, and using our outdoor space, as we often do, for market stalls, social events and sports.
 We don’t know yet whether the clubs will be open in Preston in September, but all shops, cinemas and many bars and restaurants are now open and operating social distancing to allow you to have fun and still stay safe.
 Many local bars and cafes also have outside spaces, where you can get take-aways and offer places to relax with new friends.

-Starting University is a very exciting time and, working with the Student Union, we are developing a series of face to face and virtual events to assist you in making friends and to help you to enjoy the UCLan student experience.
+Starting University is a very exciting time and, working with the Students' Union, we are developing a series of face to face and virtual events to assist you in making friends and to help you to enjoy the UCLan student experience.
 We will be using marquees to make the best use of our outdoor space and allow more people to social distance and meet face-to- face.
 We are planning a number of ‘ice breaker’ fun sessions.

 We will be proving opportunities for social activities and sport as far as is possible which will be a mix of physical and online social experiences based on where you live and study.
-We plan to deliver popular events from previous years such as ‘Big Freshers Quiz’, where students can attend in person, with their households, or take part online wherever they are.
+We plan to deliver popular events from previous years such as ‘Big Freshers Quiz’, where students can take part online wherever they are.
 Physical attendance at events will be carefully managed to ensure social distance is maintained.
 We also want to work with city partners to deliver virtual club nights if the clubs are still not open.
 The University and Students’ Union will also work together to arrange a bigger social event later in the year when the guidance allows; to allow additional opportunity for students to celebrate and socialise.

 Competitive sports fixtures will not take place until January 2021 but we’re developing a coach-led programme of preparation for clubs ahead of the season starting.
 We hope we will be able to plan some recreational and localised competitive sport subject to government guidance at the time.
 A range of pop up sports and health and fitness activities are being planned, both digitally and physically.